ng-docs/angular-cn/aio/content/guide/deployment.md

 There is no issue when the user navigates to that URL from within a running client.
 The Angular router interprets the URL and routes to that page and hero.

-But clicking a link in an email, entering it in the browser address bar, or merely refreshing the browser while on the hero detail page &mdash;all of these actions are handled by the browser itself, *outside* the running application.
+But clicking a link in an email, entering it in the browser address bar, or merely refreshing the browser while on the hero detail page —all of these actions are handled by the browser itself, *outside* the running application.
 The browser makes a direct request to the server for that URL, bypassing the router.

 A static server routinely returns `index.html` when it receives a request for `http://www.mysite.com/`.